.png)

 Mandate

-The nature and consequences of both mandate and delegation differences can be seen as follows:
+The distinctions in nature and consequences between mandates and delegation are as follows:

 Comparison between Mandate and Delegation